 Why choose a Physiotherapist to perform Acupuncture?

 Chartered Physiotherapists are in a unique position to offer Acupuncture as part of a holistic treatment programme.
 Their Western training provides excellent knowledge of anatomy and neurophysiology, making them ideally placed to administer the needles and to understand their effects.
-They are able to combine the best of Eastern and Western treatment approaches, combining Acupuncture with other treatment methods such as exercise therapy, joint mobilisation & manipulation, ultrasound therapy and sports massage
+They are able to combine the best of Eastern and Western treatment approaches, combining Acupuncture with other treatment methods such as exercise therapy, joint mobilisation & manipulation, ultrasound therapy and soft tissue release.

 Physio7 physios who use acupuncture are all members of the AACP, the Acupuncture Association of Chartered Physiotherapists.